-As part of the Solvency II project, the capital requirements for European insurance companies will be revised in the near future.1 The main goal of the new solvency regime is a more realistic modeling and assessment of all types of risk insurance companies are exposed to.
+As part of the Solvency II project, the capital requirements for European insurance companies will be revised in the near future.
+The main goal of the new solvency regime is a more realistic modeling and assessment of all types of risk insurance companies are exposed to.
 In principle, the Solvency Capital Requirement (SCR) will then be determined as the 99.5% Value-at-Risk (VaR) of the Available Capital over a 1-year time horizon, i.e., the capital required today to cover all losses which may occur over the next year with at least 99.5% probability.
+For a detailed overview and a discussion of the Solvency II proposals, we refer to Eling et al. (2007), Steffen (2008), and Doff (2008).
+A comparison with other solvency regimes can be found in Holzmüller (2009).

 Insurance companies are encouraged to implement (stochastic) internal models to assess their risks as accurately as possible.
-However, since the implementation of such internal models is rather costly and sophisticated, the European Commission with support of the Committee of Insurance and Occupational Pension Supervisors (CEIOPS) has established a scenario based standard model which all insurance companies will be allowed to use in order to approximate their capital requirements.
+However, the implementation of such internal models is rather costly and sophisticated.
+Therefore, the European Commission with support of the Committee of Insurance and Occupational Pension Supervisors (CEIOPS) has established a scenario based standard model which all insurance companies will be allowed to use in order to approximate their capital requirements.
 In this model, the overall risk is split into several modules, e.g. for market risk, operational risk, or life underwriting risk, and submodules for which separate SCRs are computed.
 These SCRs are then aggregated under the assumption of a multivariate normal distribution with pre-specified correlation matrices to allow for diversification effects.
-The calibration of the standard model is currently being established by a series of Quantitative Impact Studies (QIS) in which the effects of the new capital requirements are analyzed.
+The setup and calibration of the standard model is currently being established by a series of Quantitative Impact Studies (QIS) in which the effects of the new capital requirements are analyzed.
 Even though this standard model certainly has some shortcomings (for critical discussions see, e.g., Doff (2008) or Devineau and Loisel (2009)), most small and medium-size insurance companies are expected to rely on this model.
-But also larger companies are likely to adopt at least a few modules for their (partial) internal model.
-Hence, a reasonable implementation and calibration of the standard model is crucial in order to ensure the financial stability of the European insurance markets.
+But also larger companies are likely to adopt at least a few modules for their (partial) internal models.
+Hence, a reasonable setup and calibration of the standard model is crucial in order to ensure the financial stability of the European insurance markets.

 One prominent risk annuity providers and pension funds are particularly exposed to is longevity risk, i.e. the risk that insured on average survive longer than expected.
-The importance of this risk is very likely to increase even further in the future: A general decrease in benefits from public pay as you go pension schemes in most industrialized countries, often in combination with tax incentives for private annuitization, will almost certainly trigger a further increasing demand for annuity and endowment products.
-Moreover, longevity risk constitutes a systematic risk as it cannot be diversified away in a large insurance portfolio, and it is currently non-hedgeable since no liquid and deep market exists for the securitization of this risk.
-In the Solvency II standard model, longevity risk is explicitly accounted for as part of the life underwriting risk module.
-The SCR is, in principle, computed as the change in liabilities due to a longevity shock that assumes a permanent reduction of the mortality rates for all ages by 25%.
-The value of 25% is mainly based on what insurance companies in the United Kingdom (UK) in 2004 regarded as consistent with the general 99.5% VaR concept of Solvency II (cf. CEIOPS (2007)).
+The importance of this risk is very likely to increase even further in the future: A general decrease in benefits from public pay as you go pension schemes in most industrialized countries, often in combination with tax incentives for private annuitization, will almost certainly lead to a further increasing demand for annuity products.
+Moreover, longevity risk constitutes a systematic risk as it cannot be diversified away in a large insurance portfolio.
+It is also non-hedgeable since, currently, no liquid and deep market exists for the securitization of this risk.